A distributed model for healthcare provider data

 Solution: Micro-Attestations

-Instead of quarterly attestations, micro-attestations distribute verification into small, contextual moments.
+Instead of periodic attestations, micro-attestations distribute verification into small, contextual moments.
 Providers and proxies verify or update data in real time as part of routine tasks—such as renewing licenses, updating EHRs, or completing insurance forms.

 Branding & Design System